Spectre5/pywemo-setup/README.md

 ### Warning

 Beware when using the `--reset-all` option when connected to multiple networks, e.g. if hardwired to a local lan and wirelessly connected to another network.
-The `pywemo` discovery will find devices on all connected networks and attempt to reset them all.
+The `pywemo` discovery will find devices on all connected networks and this script when then attempt to reset them all.
-The script does show a list of the devices to be reset and ask for confirmation, so reviewing this list is recommended.
+This script shows a list of the devices to be reset and asks for confirmation, so reviewing this list is recommended.

 ## Tips